DeskTime vs Clockify: compare the alternatives

-Take a look at the comparison between DeskTime and Clockify and pick the time tracking solution that best fits your needs.
+Compare the DeskTime and Clockify alternatives side by side and choose the time tracking app that fits your needs.

 The best features side by side